 Michael R. Mulders of Essexville joined the Michigan Farm Bureau (MFB) Board of Directors in December 2006 when he was elected District 8 Director.
-The district represents Farm Bureau members in Arenac, Bay, Clare, Gladwin, Gratiot, Isabella, Midland and Saginaw counties.
+The district represents Farm Bureau members in Bay, Gratiot, Isabella, Midland and Saginaw counties.

 Mulders farmed with his father while attending Garber High School and studying mechanical engineering at Saginaw Valley State University.
 The fourth-generation farmer and his family operate a 600-acre produce and cash crop farm in Bay County.

 The farm produces sugar beets, soybeans, wheat and corn, as well as fresh market produce.
-The produce is sold at the farm's roadside market and wholesale throughout the state.
+The produce is sold wholesale throughout the state.

 Mulders has been an active Farm Bureau member at both the county and state levels.
 He served on the Bay County Farm Bureau Board of Directors for six years, including three spent as president.
 His county-level involvement also includes serving on and/or chairing a number of committees, including the Executive, Policy Development, Candidate Evaluation, Land Use, Local Affairs, State and National Affairs, Membership and Investment committees.